Limbo779/My-CP-Journey/README.md

 ### 2.)
 Atcoder

-I have not attended any contest so far
+I have attended one contest so far

 my current ratting : unrated